Bulk viscosity from early-time thermalization of cosmic fluids in light of DESI DR2 data: Effective (one-fluid) viscous dynamics from two coupled perfect fluids

-with kinetic pressure and energy density related by $p=w\rho$, being $h^{\mu\nu}=u^\mu u^\nu+g^{\mu\nu}$ the projector tensor.
-Within Eckart's framework $\Pi=-\xi \Theta$, where $\xi>0$ is the bulk viscous coefficient and $\Theta=u^{\mu}_{\,\,; \mu}$ is the expansion scalar~\cite{Eckart:1940te}.
-Positive values of $\xi$ are required by the second law of thermodynamics~\cite{Weinberg:1972kfs}.
+that within Eckart's framework reads as $\Pi=-\xi \Theta$, where $\xi>0$ is the bulk viscous coefficient and $\Theta=u^{\mu}_{\,\,; \mu}$ is the expansion scalar.
+Positive values of $\xi$ are required by the second law of thermodynamics, cf. Ref.~\cite{Weinberg:1972kfs}.
 Consequently, for a FLRW metric $\Pi=-3H\xi$.
 It encodes the amount of pressure that is opposed to a given volumetric strain rate, whose dimension is the inverse of a time.